 - Corrugated cardboard – This makes up most of the cardboard in people’s everyday lives.
 Over seventy percent of shipping boxes already having been repurposed from sawdust, woodchips, or other paper products.
 Other items recycled cardboard is used to make are things like cereal boxes, tissue paper, printing paper, and poster board.

-- Magazines and newspaper – Many people still get magazines and newspapers on their mailboxes and on their front porches.
-Too frequently these are junk ads or unwanted publications that go directly into the trash.
+- Magazines and newspapers – Many people still get magazines and newspapers on their mailboxes and their front porches.
+Too frequently, these are junk ads or unwanted publications that go directly into the trash.
 One ton of recycled paper can save enough energy to power an American household for over five months.

 - Office paper and poster board – Most people interact with at least one piece of paper a day.
-Papers are in the mailbox, printer, briefcase next to the door, everywhere.
-Paper can be easily repurposed saving high production cost and energy levels for new products.
+Papers are in the mailbox, printer, and briefcase next to the door, everywhere.
+Paper can be easily repurposed, saving high production costs and energy levels for new products.

 Glass bottles and jars are not quite as versatile as paper or metal products when it comes to recycling.
 Due to the various colors of glass, many items can only be repurposed into another of the same item.
 The different types of glass recycling typically pertain to the color of the bottle or jar.

-- Flint glass – This is the term used to refer to clear glass items which make up the largest part of the glass market at just over sixty percent.
-Usually, items bottled in clear glass containers is not light sensitive and people want to have seen.
+- Flint glass – This is the term used to refer to clear glass items, which make up the largest part of the glass market at just over sixty percent.
+Usually, items bottled in clear glass containers are not light-sensitive, and people want to have seen.